machingclee/machingclee.github.io/static/media/240-ULID-in-pgsql.a5f274f6.md

 date: 2024-02-26
 id: blog0240
 tag:  sql, prisma
-intro: "We record how to use ULID instead of uuid in PGSQL"
+intro: "We record how to use ULID instead of UUID in PostgreSQL"
 toc: true
 ---